 Actuarial valuations of the Systems involve assumptions about probability of occurrence of events far into the future in order to estimate the reported amounts.
 Examples include assumptions about future employment, salary increases, and mortality.
 Amounts determined regarding the net pension liability are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 The Board of Trustees adopts actuarial assumptions, each of which individually represents a reasonable long-term estimate of anticipated experience for the Systems, derived from experience studies conducted every fifth year and from Board policies concerning investments and COLAs.
 The most recent comprehensive experience studies were completed in June 2016.
-All economic and demographic assumptions were reviewed and updated, where appropriated, based on the results of the studies and effective with the June 30, 2016 valuation.
-For the June 30, 2017 valuations, the investment rate of return was reduced from 7.75% to 7.6% and the assumption for the annual eost-of-living adjustments was updated in accordance with the funding policies amended by the Board of Trustees at their November 2017 meeting.
-Significant actuarial assumption and methods, including changes from the prior year resulting from changes in Board policy, are detailed below.
+All economic and demographic assumptions were reviewed and updated, where appropriate, based on the results of the studies and effective with the June 30, 2016 valuation.
+For the June 30, 2017 valuations, the investment rate of return was reduced from 7.75% to 7.6% and the assumption for the annual cost-of-living adjustments was updated in accordance with the funding policies amended by the Board of Trustees at their November 2017 meeting.
+For the June 30, 3018 valuation, the investment rate of return assumption was further reduced from 7.60% to 7.50%.
+Significant actuarial assumption and methods, including changes from the prior year, are detailed below.
 For additional information please refer to the Systems' Comprehensive Annual Financial Report (CAFR).
 The next experience studies are scheduled for 2021.